ParvinT/insidex_app/assets/legal/en/terms_of_service.md

 All content (audio programs, AI algorithms, designs) is owned by us or licensors and protected by law.

-"INSIDEX" and related logos are our trademarks.
+"InsideX" and related logos are our trademarks.
 You may not copy, distribute, or create derivative works without permission.

 ## 5. Subscriptions and Payments